OlGe404/ansible-collections/README.md

 scripts/docker-install.sh
 ```

-To activate the python virtualenv in your shell and to install nnecessary ansible collections, run:
+To activate the python virtualenv in your shell and to install required ansible collections, run:

 ```bash
 source .venv/bin/activate